davebridges/Lab-Documents/Experimental Policies/general-statistics.md

 # General Statistical Methods

 There are several important concepts that we will adhere to in our group.
 These involve design considerations, execution considerations and analysis concerns.
+The standard for our field is null hypothesis significance testing, which means that we are generally comparing our data to a null hypothesis, generating an **effect size** and a **p-value**.
+As a general rule, we report both of these both within our Rmd scripts, and in our publications.

+We generally use an $\alpha$ of $p<0.05$ to determine significance, which means that (if true) we are rejecting the null hypothesis.